karth2512/RL2048/readme.md

 # Deep Q-network for learning to play 2048

--A value based reinforcement learning approach to learn to play the game 2048.
+- A value based reinforcement learning approach to learn to play the game 2048.
--Rules of the game can be found [here](https://en.wikipedia.org/wiki/2048_(video_game))
+- Rules of the game can be found [here](https://en.wikipedia.org/wiki/2048_(video_game))

 ## Intro
 1. The RL Agent consists of 16 state variables that denote the value of all the tiles at each position of the 4x4 grid.